In following up with my recent post about COPD in Horses, I wanted to share what I have done to keep Shady’s COPD at bay.

 Back to COPD – what can owners do to keep their horses breathing well?
 It is hard when you board and have very little control over the hay supply.
 In my case, I took the time to meet with the barn manager, show her the issue, and then meet with all the barn staff.
 I showed them what moldy hay looked like as well as good quality hay.
 I provided them with a bucket to make soaking as easy as possible and explained the process.
 I only have them soak the hay for 15-30 minutes.
 For Shady, I’m not soaking to lower NSC, just to reduce any dust.
 To me, education is very important and this has been key in managing my horse’s hay.
 I also keep a close eye on the hay supply and if anything looks suspicious I bring it to the staff’s attention.

-Steaming the hay is another option, though not one for me at the moment.
-Hay steamers are a little pricey for me currently, but would actually make the barn efforts easier, especially in the winter.
-Steaming is a high temperature process that kills spores and wets the hay, making it safe and dust free.
+Steaming the hay is another option, though not one for me at the moment, although it would actually make the barn efforts easier, especially in the winter.
+Steaming is a high temperature process that kills spores, removes dust and irritants, and softens the hay, making it safe.
 Seeing as how this condition is something I will have to manage for the rest of Shady’s life, I imagine a hay steamer in my future.

-Another supplement I keep Shady on is Cavalor OilMega.
-I had originally put her on this when she was pregnant with Indy.
-The purpose then was actually quite similar – high amounts of Omega 3 fatty acids.
+I like to supplement Shady with Omega 3 fatty acids.
+I had originally put her on them when she was pregnant with Indy.
+The purpose then was actually quite similar.
 Many of our commercial diets are high in Omega 6 fatty acids.
 Omega 6 actually promotes the inflammatory response in the body.
 Omega 3 helps prevent inflammation.
 I had put her on it originally to help with swelling caused by her Lyme disease; now I like the anti-inflammatory properties to help keep her airways unrestricted.
-As a bonus there is also a good amount of Omega 9s, which are just starting to be noticed for their benefits, as well as a high amount of natural Vitamin E, which not only provides muscle support, but is an anti-oxidant as well.

 Being at the barn everyday and keeping on top of things isn’t always a viable solution for everyone.
 I realize that not everyone can do this, nor does everyone want to.
 I would recommend starting by voicing your concerns to the manager/owner and perhaps that is all you need.
 If your barn is unwilling to acknowledge or correct the issue, it may be time to relocate.
 COPD is not reversible!